 Check the Manual

-If you have any questions about your ADT system, including the type of battery you need, the first place to look is in the owner's manual.
+If you need to troubleshoot your ADT system or have any questions, including the type of battery you need, the first place to look is in the owner's manual.
 If you don't have one, you can find a virtual copy at MyADT.com.
 The manual will also explain how to silence the low battery alarm.
 Depending on the model, you may have to:

 - Key in the security code and enter [OFF].